taylerlyday/foundations-0-github/intro-github.md

 5. Commit your new file to your repository by adding a commit message (just as you did in the "Make a Commit" section above) and pressing the green "Commit new file" button.

-## Check Out the Repository's History
+## Step 7.
+Check Out the Repository's History

+Let's view all the changes we've made to the repository so far.

-1. On your repository's homepage, locate the commit count for your repository, situated underneath the green "Code" button and to the right of a clock icon:
+1. On your repository's home page, locate the commit count for your repository, situated underneath the green "Code" button and to the right of a clock icon.
+It should display a number followed by the word "commits" (example: "3 commits"):

 ![Click on the commit count](https://github.com/learn-static/foundations-github/blob/main/images/commit-count.png)

-2. Click on the commit count.
+2. Click on this commit count link.

 You are now viewing your repository's history: all the commits that have ever been made to it.